Refinable modeling for unbinned SMEFT analyses: Simulation for inference

-Uncertainties in the PDFs can, for example, be given in terms of variations in Hessian eigen-directions of an underlying parametrization~\cite{Buckley:2014ana} and we denote the corresponding nuisance parameters by $\bn_{\textrm{PDF}}$.
-The PDF variations describe different hypotheses on the parton-dynamics of the proton and thus have a meaningful physical interpretation.
-The same can not be said for the dependence on $\mu_R$ and $\mu_F$, which are technical artifacts of the finite perturbative order and the separation of collinear radiation between the ME and the PDF.
-With this caveat in mind, the scale uncertainties are nevertheless treated with standard nuisance parameters $\nu_R$ and $\nu_F$ corresponding to up and down variations around the central values $\mu_{R,0}$ and $\mu_{R,0}$.
-If we take values of $\pm 1$ to correspond to variations factors of 2, we have
+Uncertainties in the PDFs can be expressed as variations along Hessian eigen-directions of an underlying parametrization~\cite{Buckley:2014ana}, with the corresponding nuisance parameters denoted by $\bn_{\textrm{PDF}}$.
+These PDF variations represent different hypotheses about proton parton dynamics and have a clear physical interpretation.
+In contrast, the dependence on $\mu_R$ and $\mu_F$ arises from technical artifacts, namely the finite perturbative order and the separation of collinear radiation between the ME and the PDF.
+Despite this, we treat scale uncertainties with standard nuisance parameters $\nu_R$ and $\nu_F$, corresponding to up and down variations around the central values $\mu_{R,0}$ and $\mu_{F,0}$.
+If values of $\pm 1$ correspond to variation factors of 2, then

-We account for uncertainties in the overall normalization of the process with log-normal nuisances in Sec.~\ref{sec:refinable-likleihood} and do not discuss these here.
-However, we still include a more general parton-level ad-hoc reweighting function $\alpha_{\textrm{rw}}(\bz_{\textrm{p}},\bn_{\textrm{rw}})$.
-It can be employed, for example, if higher-order perturbative corrections significantly depend on the parton-level configuration and we wish to modify the parton-level distribution with an ad-hoc modification.
-We thus write the total parton-level prediction as
+We account for uncertainties in the overall normalization of the process with log-normal nuisances in Sec.~\ref{sec:refinable-likleihood} and will not discuss them here.
+However, we include a general parton-level ad-hoc reweighting function $\alpha_{\textrm{rw}}(\bz_{\textrm{p}},\bn_{\textrm{rw}})$, useful when higher-order perturbative corrections significantly depend on the parton-level configuration and we want to adjust the parton-level distribution with an ad-hoc modification.
+The total parton-level prediction is then written as